Photonico/Fira_Comp/README.md

 # Fira Comp

-A customized font modification from Fira Code
+:tada: A customized font for Coding, It is modificated from Fira Code.